 - We represent a North African NOC in a price review arbitration against a leading European gas supplier arising out of a long term gas sale and purchase agreement.
 The arbitration is conducted under the Rules of the ICC and the seat of the arbitration is Geneva.
 Local law applies to the merits.
 The amount of the dispute is in excess of USD 750 million.

 - We represented a major European energy company in a dispute arising from its termination of a medium-term take-or-pay gas supply agreement entered into with a major European gas seller.
 The agreement was governed by New York law and subject to ICC arbitration with a seat in Geneva.
-The seller claims totaled USD 100 million.
-In a recent award, an arbitral tribunal sided with our client on every issue, rejected all of the seller’s claims and thus confirmed the validity of the termination.
+The seller’s claims totaled USD 100 million.
+The arbitral tribunal sided with our client on every issue, rejected all of the seller’s claims, and thus confirmed the validity of the termination.

 - We represented a European energy company in a EUR 700 million ICC arbitration against a financial institution arising out of a failed joint-venture project in Central Europe.
 Italian law applied.
 A favorable settlement was achieved.